PSA BPOL: Organization

-In June 2012, section 44 was dissolved and the unit was attached under the command of the GSG9.
+In June 2012, section 44 was dissolved and the unit was attached under the command of the GSG 9.

 Due to the continuously deteriorating security in various regions, PSA BPOL was tasked with an increasing number of deployments which include the embassies in Yemen, Libya or short-term missions such as in Egypt during the revolution of 2011 and Haiti during the 2010 earthquake.

-On August 1, 2017, the Department 11 (BPOLD 11) was formed as an umbrella organization for all specialized units of the Federal Police (i.e. GSG9 and aviation unit) which also included PSA.
+On August 1, 2017, the Department 11 (BPOLD 11) was formed as an umbrella organization for all specialized units of the Federal Police (i.e. GSG 9 and aviation unit) which also included PSA.

 Selection and Training

-Any officer of the Federal German Police with at least 8 years of service may apply for the selection process.
-The selection process is followed by three months of specialized training which includes: